wladyslawczyzewski/aspnet.cqrs/README.md

 ## Features

 - Bypass controllers and execute Queries and Commands directly
+- Supports simple (no params) and complex (with params) Queries and Commands
+- Automatically parses params - Queries uses query string and Commands uses request body (json)
-- Support DI using default IServiceProvider
+- Supports DI using default IServiceProvider

 ## How to use?